 For more information see Privacy and Data Protection Policy on our website.

 The following Terms and Conditions govern the use of Engage Bass Coast (“the site”).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by us, Bass Coast Shire Council.
+The software platform is owned by Social Pinpoint Pty Ltd and operated by us, Bass Coast Shire Council.